 The SR-71 “Blackbird” is sexy and scary-looking, magnificent and menacing, and from the moment I saw my first photograph of it, I was obsessed.

-The Blackbird taxied out to the runway.
+It was finally time for them to leave.
+We said our goodbyes and the pilots taxied the Blackbird out to the runway.
 It sat poised for a few seconds.
 Then in a private show of majesty and power, it took off.
-Instantly its engines spewed red fire.
+The engines spewed red fire.
 The ground shook.
 The sound was earsplitting.
 In seconds, the plane disappeared from view.
 Just as quickly, the SR-71 came back around and swooped down, 100 feet in front of us, and flew between two hangers at what looked like a mere 50 feet off the runway.
-If that wasn’t mind-blowing enough, the pilot rocked the Blackbird’s wings back and forth in that small space.
+If that wasn’t mind-blowing enough, in that small space, the pilot rocked the Blackbird’s wings back and forth.
 Then it soared upward and disappeared.

 By now the crew were jumping up and down, yelling and screaming like little kids on the sidelines at the Super Bowl as their favorite quarterback scored a touchdown at their feet.
 They’d never seen anything like it.